 Valentine’s Day means dinner, and dances.
-A little red dress is optional as most of the time it is way to cold to dress-up in a sexy typical Valentine’s Day attire.
+A little red dress is optional as most of the time it is way too cold to dress-up in a sexy typical Valentine’s Day attire.
 Thus, one goes with the spirit wearing a red item (e.g. photo above) when the date is at a roadhouse, or a restaurant.
-Only a Valentine’s Day Ball calls for the cocktail dress, a promo dress or a maxi dress.
-Red optional.
+Only a Valentine’s Day Ball calls for the cocktail dress, a prom dress or a maxi dress.
+Red is optional.

 In March, the BP World Ice Art Championship is a big event.
 Artist – local and from all over the world – carve sculptures from single or multiple ice blogs depending on which competition they entered.
 They even carve fashion items!
 An ice coat anyone?